+DISTRICT NAME: BAS REVIEW RESULTS: □ Approved ☐ Letter Completed Evaluation Summary Review and Certification Consultant Signature Date Concurrent Review Financial Advisory Services Officer Signature Date Review and Approval Assistant Director, Financial Management Services Signature Date Approval (if required) Director, Division of Business Advisory Services Signature Date

+20XX-20XX UNAUDITED ACTUAL WORK PROGRAM FOR REVIEWING T HE SACS REPORT SERIES

 DISTRICT NAME:

-BAS REVIEW RESULTS: ☐ Approved ☐ Letter Completed

-Evaluation Summary

-Review and Certification Consultant

-Signature Date

-Concurrent Review Financial Advisory Services Officer

-Signature Date

-Review and Approval Assistant Director, Financial Management Services

-· · Signature Date

-Approval (if required) Director, Division of Business Advisory Services

-Signature Date

-20XX-20XX UNAUDITED ACTUAL WORK PROGRAM FOR REVIEWING THE SACS REPORT SERIES

-DISTRICT NAME:

 LEA Contact Person:

 District CDS No. Telephone No.

+·

-CHECK-IN
+CHECK-IN PROCESS

-The login process begin PROCESS ns in September.
-The following individuals will be responsible for doing initial check inc:
+The login process begins in September.
+The following individuals will be responsible for doing initial check-ins:

-• • heck-in: - -1115.

-al received

-RECEIVE D
+Person Completing Check-in:

+1. Date Unaudited Actual received

+RECEI VED

 2. Validate each of the following items:

 a.
-Two hardcopie es received ☐ YES □ NO
+Two hard copies received □ YES □ NO

 b.
-One electronic f ile received accompanied by all of the following:
+One electronic file received accompanied by all of the following:

 • Full district name - not initials for district's name - spell out ☐ YES □ NO

-• The report t itle, i.e., SACS 2014-15 Unaudited Actuals. ☐ YES □ NO
+• The report title, i.e., SACS 2014-15 Unaudited Actuals. ☐ YES □ NO

-• The district's s CDS code ☐ YES □ NO
+• The district's CDS code ☐ YES □ NO

-date electronif any of about nic file was received should be stamped ove information is not with the electronic file, add as needed ☐ YES ☐ YES □ NO □ NO
+date electronic file was received should be stamped ☐ YES □ NO

+• if any of above information is not with the electronic file, add as needed ☐ YES □ NO

-Verify official al export □ YES □ NO
+Verify official export ☐ YES □ NO

-3 Verify for proper original ginal signature, date received, and
+3. Verify for proper original signature, date received, and contact person

-ed on SACS Form CA ☐ YES □ NO
+listed on SACS Form CA ☐ YES □NO

-A. The unaudited a adoption date. actuals with original signature from the clerk/secretary of the distriction is then: et's board with
+A. The unaudited actuals with original signature from the clerk/secretary of the district's board with adoption date, is then:

-date stampe d ☐ YES □ NO
+date stamped ☐ YES □ NO

-• numbered tl ne same as its jacket ☐ YES □ NO
+numbered the same as its jacket ☐ YES □ NO

-logged in or n the master record ☐ YES □ NO
+logged in on the master record ☐ YES □ NO

-NAUDITED ACTUALS" and either "COPY" or as appropriate. □ YES □ NO
+stamped "UNAUDITED ACTUALS" and either "COPY" or "ORIGINAL" as appropriate. ☐ YES □ NO

-see that "used/not used" is marked for all proper funds (see BLUE Notebook fund lists) □ YES □ NO

-Checked for complete contents as shown on SACS TC (Corrections must be marked in red on the budget jacket sheet) ☐ YES □ NO Validate that the following forms were received: □ Form SIAA □ Form CEA □ Form CAT Call immediately on any missing forms.
-Note in red on the jacket.
-List all missing forms for any appropriate funds not received: Date missing items are received, (note on the jacket) • Technical Review Checklist (TRC) is received and complete. □ YES □ NO В. All funds are checked for negative beginning/ending balance .
-(Validate against the TRC comments.)
-List any funds with negative balances and report immediately to the director and to the consultant for discussion with District/LEA. □ YES □ NO Ne gative Funds: C. Validate that the SACS dat file and hard copy agree.
-Numbers, totals, etc., must match. □ YES □ NO D. TRAN report review) ☐ YES □ NO E. Check-in person calls district for any missing documents: Date(s) called District contact person: Items Requested: District's/LEA's Response: Date check-in completed Accounting/Operational Technician initial

-Place this form with the unaudited actuals and give to the consultant assigned to the district.

-UNAUDITED ACTUAL REVIEW

-All unaudited actual reviews are to be completed no later than October 15, 2015.
+The Unaudited Actuals Procedure 6 Revised 12/2015 • Checked to see that "used/not used" is marked for all proper funds □ YES □ NO on SACS TC (see BLUE Notebook fund lists) Checked for complete contents as shown on SACS TC ☐ YES □ NO (Corrections must be marked in red on the budget jacket sheet) • Validate that the following forms were received: ☐ Form SIAA ☐ Form CEA ☐ Form CAT • Call immediately on any missing forms.
+Note in red on the jacket. • List all missing forms for any appropriate funds not received: • Date missing items are received, (note on the jacket) • Technical Review Checklist (TRC) is received and complete. ☐ YES □ NO B. All funds are checked for negative beginning/ending balance. ☐ YES □ NO (Validate against the TRC comments.)
+List any funds with negative balances and report immediately to the director and to the consultant for discussion with District/LEA.
+Negative Funds: C. Validate that the SACS dat file and hard copy agree.
+Numbers, totals, etc., must match. ☐ YES □ NO D. TRAN report review) \Box YES □ NO E. Check-in person calls district for any missing documents: • Date(s) called • Items Requested: District's/LEA's Response: Date check-in completed Accounting/Operational Technician initial Place this form with the unaudited actuals and give to the consultant assigned to the district.
+UNAUDITED ACTUAL REVIEW All unaudited actual reviews are to be completed no later than October 15, 2015.
 Discuss problems/concerns with district business officials.
-It is important to DISCUSS POTENTIAL MAJOR PROBLEMS WITH THE DIRECTOR OF EXTERNAL BUSINESS SERVICES PRIOR TO CALLINGTHEDISTRICT.
+It is important to DISCUSS POTENTIAL MAJOR PROBLEMS WITH THE DIREC-TOR OF EXTERNAL BUSINESS SERVICES PRIOR TO CALLING THE DISTRICT.
+Business and Advisory Services (BAS) Staff Completing the Budget Review: